zkVerify/zkVerify-qa/src/e2e-tests/README.md

 ### Environment Setup

 1. Set the .env ZKV_CONTRACT value to the Deployed Contract address obtained from the Anvil node.
-2. Set the .env proof valid and invalid values.

 ## Running Tests